10 Interview Questions to Ask Your Potential Wealth Advisor

 A good wealth advisor will take the time to understand your life, your goals and what is important to you.
 Only after he or she has a good understanding of these items should a wealth advisor develop a plan to help you achieve your goals.
 When looking for a qualified wealth advisor, consider asking the following questions:

-A: An advisor who takes fiduciary responsibility is legally obligated to act in your best interests, which is a good thing.
+A: As an RIA, your wealth advisor has a fiduciary duty, or legal obligation, to act in your best interests and to disclose any potential conflicts of interests.
 You’ll want the answer to this question to be, “Yes!”

 Q: How are you compensated?